 Here are a couple of websites that show you the average UK cost of living in different regions.

 https://www.numbeo.com/cost-of-living/ – this website allows you to compare the cost of living in countries.
 For example you can find out the difference in cost of living in Australia vs UK.
 You can also compare different UK cities with your home town.
-It also claims to have the world’s largest database of housing prices and provide other useful data on quality of life indices.
+It also claims to have the world’s largest database of housing prices, and provides other useful data on quality of life indices.
 It uses mainly crowd-sourced info so may not be entirely accurate, but does give you a fair idea on what you can expect to pay for various aspects of living in the UK including groceries, eating out, utilities and rent.
 For example, did you know that restaurant prices are 28% higher in London than Sydney but the cost of groceries is 23% lower?

 https://www.expatistan.com/cost-of-living/london – this website operates in a similar way to numbeo.
 It’s regularly updated with new data but it’s worth checking both these sites to get a more complete picture of the average cost of living in the UK.
-The site is simpler than numbeo but has a user friendly interface and breaks cost of living comparisons into useful categories such as food, housing and transportation.
+The site is simpler than numbeo but has a user friendly interface.
+It also breaks cost of living comparisons into useful categories such as food, housing and transportation.

 Average UK rental prices

 There are some really helpful websites around that will give you guides on how much you should be paying on rent.
 Here are a few of them:-

 https://www.london.gov.uk/what-we-do/housing-and-land/renting/london-rents-map – regularly updated, this government website shows average London rents by postcode district.